Created for

 greet(user_name)

-Most modules have defined the __file__ attribute (discussed in next slides), which contain the path where the module is installed
+import looks for a module?help('module_name') function provides useful information about a module.help("modules")__file__ attribute (discussed in next slides), which contain the path where the module is installed

 import datetime